mojodojo101/mojo_blog/all_collections/_posts/2020-06-02-PortableExecutable.md

 [^1]: Certain debuggers cant handle corrupted flags + number of RVA and sizes and will run the exe without debugging.
 Pretty interesting for malware.

-[^2]: That is the offset from the base address of the image.
-So here it would actually load at 0x10000400.
-Rember this is little endian so in practice it will look like 0x00400010 in the debugger.